Dialogues for Change (D4C)

 Travel and accommodation were covered.

-Out of 7 members of the “Cities” team – 3 staff were working 50% on the project for over 2 years in different amounts, logistical things like coordination of travel.
+3 Project staff worked the project for over 2 years in different amounts, including all logistical things like coordination of travel.

 - Bringing cooperation to the concrete level – by introducing local projects and working on them within the program course